SFDO-Community-Sprints/DEI-Framework/README.md

 We commend the Salesforce.org Open Source Commons Team for the intention and execution of creating a welcoming and inclusive Virtual Sprint, and we look forward to these recommendations being implemented in future Sprints.
 Thank you!

 ### July 2020 Mini-Sprint
+(Link to blog post when it is complete)

-We designed the DEI Mini-Sprint around the four main themes:
+The DEI Mini-Sprint was designed around four main themes:

-Intentional transformation: Intentionally transforming the Sprint event into a space where anyone can show up as their fully authentic selves and thrive regardless of their socio-economic status.
+- Intentional transformation: Intentionally transforming the Sprint event into a space where anyone can show up as their fully authentic selves and thrive regardless of their socio-economic status.
-Reimagining what a Sprint project looks like: While most Sprint projects focus on the NPSP and EDA products this project is focused on how we can use the Sprint event to organize Salesforce and its external customers, partners, and consultants to serve the needs of marginalized groups within the Salesforce ecosystem.
+- Reimagining what a Sprint project looks like: While most Sprint projects focus on the NPSP and EDA products this project is focused on how we can use the Sprint event to organize Salesforce and its external customers, partners, and consultants to serve the needs of marginalized groups within the Salesforce ecosystem.
-Meeting the demands of the current moment: We all have a part to play in building a more equitable and inclusive society.
+- Meeting the demands of the current moment: We all have a part to play in building a more equitable and inclusive society.
 The DEI team decided to use the mini-sprint as a space where impacted communities and allies can work together to develop and actualize solutions that will lead to a more diverse, equitable, and inclusive Salesforce ecosystem.
-Grounding in Compassion: Understanding that marginalized communities are more impacted by this moment we need to understand their needs so they can feel supported.
+- Grounding in Compassion: Understanding that marginalized communities are more impacted by this moment we need to understand their needs so they can feel supported.
 Responding to the Current Moment

-The combination of the COVID-19 pandemic and the murder of George Floyd exposed the deadly consequences of global systemic racial inequality.
-From impacted communities reeling from generational trauma to allies feeling overwhelmed and unsure how to respond, the summer of 2020 has been a difficult time for everyone.
-Responding to the “Current Moment” with Equity and Compassion, the team designed our solutions by centering the needs of historically underserved and marginalized populations and identifying methods that could achieve maximum positive impact with the resources available to us.

 During the mini-Sprint, 30+ participants broke up into four different working groups to collaborate on the solutions identified by the DEI team:
-1. Eco-wide Coalition Building
+#### Eco-wide Coalition Building
 Sub-group leader: Emma Bloksberg-Fireovid

 What’s working in the space?
 What’s not working?
 Where is our greatest opportunity for impact?
 The main pain points we identified were around people getting into hiring pipelines.
 They’ve skilled up and have some experience but  they’re still not getting that first job.
 Employers are struggling without a model and need a blueprint.

 Next steps include mapping out existing DEI groups and convening those leaders and critical actors in positions of influence to build bridges between organizations.

-2. Eco-wide Surveys
+#### Eco-wide Surveys
 Sub-group leader: Charise Van Liew

 In order to launch a successful DEI initiative one must understand the current context and experiences of underrepresented groups.
 This sub-group drafted a survey for the Partner Summit to understand the demographic make up of Salesforce.org Partner organizations.
 We also discussed next steps for a standing post-Sprint DEI survey.